 The following example shows you how to use Excel formulas in an Excel Chart that varies according to the value of a single cell.

-To make your spreadsheet look that bit more professional, it is a good idea to add a drop-down list to cell A9, from which a name can be selected.
+To make your spreadsheet look more professional, it is a good idea to add a drop-down list to cell A9, from which a name can be selected (see below).

 This produces a drop-down list that contains the list of names in cells A2-A6 (as shown in the above spreadsheet).